 We are located at the Montreal Neurological Institute at McGill University, the birthplace of cognitive neuroscience and home to Penfield, Milner, Jasper and others.
 We exchange ideas and work with our colleagues in the McConnell Brain Imaging Centre.

-Andrea's preprint on individual uniqueness in anesthesia is live on bioRxiv!
+21 June 2025Filip's preprint on neuromorphic hierarchical modular reservoirs is live on bioRxiv!